francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/001-Multi-Qubit_Gates.rst

    *

+|

-.. cssclass:: h2
+.. cssclass:: h3

-Multi-Qubit States
+Representing Multi-Qubit States

 The notation for the state of a machine with multiple qubits is similar